Stanley Furniture: 1930s-1950s

 Following the Great Depression, Stanley Furniture experienced continued growth.
 The company's growth through the 30s, 40s and 50s led to the decision to complete a second expansion.
 This time around, the goal of the expansion was not only to meet new demands, but also to modernize the production facilities by increasing automation in the factory.
 The expansion cost a total of $4 million and was completed in 1957.

-It was also during this time period that the company's founder, Thomas B. Stanley, was elected to serve as Governor of Virginia, an office he held from 1954-1958.
+It was also during this time period that the company's founder, Thomas B. Stanley, was elected to serve as Governor of Virginia, an office he held from 1954 to 1958.

 1960s-1980s

 The Mead Corporation purchased Stanley Furniture in 1969 and maintained ownership of the company for 10 years.
 In 1979, Stanley Furniture became part of several leveraged buyouts until, finally, in the late 1980s, Stanley Furniture reemerged as a wholly owned, private entity.

 In 1988, Albert Prillaman was named chairman, CEO and president of Stanley Furniture.